Ngô Quyền: Legacy

-The first history of Dai Viet by Lê Văn Hưu (13th century), Anthology of Palace Spirits of Lý Tế Xuyên (14th Century), and successive histories all recognized the importance of Ngô Quyền.
+The first history of Đại Việt by Lê Văn Hưu (13th century), Anthology of Palace Spirits of Lý Tế Xuyên (14th century), and successive histories all recognized the importance of Ngô Quyền.

 "The Battle of Bach-dang River took place in the autumn of 938.
 It has been remembered by the Vietnamese as an important milestone on their path to national independence.
 It had a powerful effect on the people of the time, as well, for it directly led to the abandonment of T'ang-style political titles and to the proclamation of the first Vietnamese "king" of the tenth century."